jainsanchits/simple-mvp-generator/README.md

 ## TODO -

+* Add comments as built-in tutorials.
 * Auto-register all generated Activities in the manifest.
 * Auto-create the layout XML.

 ## Caveats -

-* Android Studio deletes custom templates during an update (templates like this one that did not come with the stock installation).
-So when you update, setup **MVPActivity**, **MVPFragment** as per the steps above.
+* Android Studio deletes custom templates during each update.
+So when this happens, setup **MVPActivity**, **MVPFragment** need to be copied again as per the steps above.